sds/overcommit/README.md

 In addition to the built-in configuration options, each hook can expose its own unique configuration options.
-The `AuthorEmail` hook, for example, allows you to customize the regex used to check commit author emails via the `pattern` option---useful if you want to enforce that developers use a company email address for their commits.
+The `AuthorEmail` hook, for example, allows you to customize the regex used to check commit author emails via the `pattern` option&mdash;useful if you want to enforce that developers use a company email address for their commits.
 This provides incredible flexibility for hook authors as you can make your hooks sufficiently generic and then customize them on a per-project basis.